Reformed Christianity: Politics and society

+Criticism

 Others view Calvinist influence as not always being solely positive.
 The Boers and Afrikaner Calvinists combined ideas from Calvinism and Kuyperian theology to justify apartheid in South Africa.
 As late as 1974 the majority of the Dutch Reformed Church in South Africa was convinced that their theological stances (including the story of the Tower of Babel) could justify apartheid.
 In 1990 the Dutch Reformed Church document Church and Society maintained that although they were changing their stance on apartheid, they believed that within apartheid and under God's sovereign guidance, "...everything was not without significance, but was of service to the Kingdom of God."
 These views were not universal and were condemned by many Calvinists outside South Africa.
 Pressure from both outside and inside the Dutch Reformed Calvinist church helped reverse apartheid in South Africa.

-Throughout the world, the Reformed churches operate hospitals, homes for handicapped or elderly people, and educational institutions on all levels.
-For example, American Congregationalists founded Harvard (1636), Yale (1701), and about a dozen other colleges.
-A particular stream of influence of Calvinism concerns art.
-Visual art cemented society in the first modern nation state, the Netherlands, and also Neo-Calvinism put much weight on this aspect of life.
-Hans Rookmaaker is the most prolific example.
-In literature one can think of Marilynne Robinson.
-In her non-fiction she powerfully demonstrates the modernity of Calvin's thinking, calling him a humanist scholar (pg 174, The Death of Adam).